patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 In this example, select the respective checkbox to toggle these features:

 - **Menu:** Users can select the menu toggle to open a menu of additional options or actions.
+- **New chat button:** Used to start a new chat session.
+The header button can be used in addition to or in place of a new chat button within the [conversation history drawer](/patternfly-ai/chatbot/ui/#drawer-with-search-and-new-chat-button).
 - **Left-aligned logo**
 - **Centered logo**
 - **Selector dropdown:** Users can choose from preselected options in a dropdown menu.
 For example, they can toggle between AI models.